-In closing my work here, my followers had been landed together and strongly intrenched in the power of knowledge and truth, and were prepared to continue on with the teaching of the Nazarene given by me, and it was with deep regret that I parted with them and continued my journey, spreading the light of Jesus the Christ through the darkness of ignorance on my way homeward; continuing my labors wherever I felt there was any chance for the seed to fall on fertile soil.
+In closing my work here, my followers had been landed together and strongly intrenched in the power of knowledge and truth, and were prepared to continue on with the teaching of the Nazarene given by me, and it was with deep regret that 1 parted with them and continued my journey, spreading the light of Jesus the Christ\ through the darkness of ignorance on my way homeward; continuing my labors wherever I felt there was any chance for the seed to fall on fertile soil.

-I found however, that in many places there was an aversion to listening to my teachings, until it was ascertained I was endeavoring to tear down no laws, but to uplift my fellowmen.
+I found however, that in many places there was an aversion to listening to my teachings, until it was ascertained I was endeavoring to tear down no laws, but to uphft my fellowmen.
 I found the success of my labors was mostly among the poorer class and common people.
-I perhaps would have had better success in some districts had I drifted further away from the Jewish religion; but I felt that the teachings of Jesus could be embodied in the Jewish religion and thus help to uplift them.
+I perhaps would have had better success in some districts had I drifted further away from the Jewish religion; but I felt that

-But the little church of the poor and lowly could not maintain itself long against the Roman hierarchy, which had the power of goverment-being pledged to support every tyrant.
+\ But the little church of the poor and lowly could not maintain itself long against the Roman hierarchy, which had the power of goverment-being pledged to support every tyrant.

-These important revelations of lost history from St. John, show the first stage of the Roman conspiracy in building up a Roman church in opposition to Christianity, and driving off the favorite apostle of Jesus; and make more conspicuous the historical impostures of Eusebius and Irenæus.
-When we add the name of Augustine, we complete the trinity of imposture, unparalleled in audacity and success.
+These important revelations of lost history from St. John, show the first stage of the Roman compiracy in building up a Roman church in opposition to Christianity, and driving off the favorite apostle of Jesus; and make more conspicuous the historical impostures of Eusebius and Irenæus.
+When we add the name of Augustine, we complete the trinity of imposture, unparalleled in audacity and success. the teachings of Jesus could be embodied in the Jewish religion and thus help to uplift them.

 After closing my labors in Rome and before leaving the city, I took particular care to look into the work that had been done by the followers of Christianity.
 I found that the real cause of antagonism had been created by the undermining of priestly power-a course of thought and reasoning that the priests felt was antagonistic to their power over the people, and this led to the disruption which occurred just previous to my arrival.
-Finally returning to Jerusalem, I tound the work there to have made rapid strides among the people, there seemed to be less of the desire to cover up the fact of their having embraced the Christian religion.
+Finally returning to Jerusalem, I found the work there to have made rapid strides among the people, there seemed to be less of the desire to cover up the fact of their having embraced the Christian religion.
 The worship was carried on more openly, but in consequence of this bringing upon themselves greater antagonism and condemnation by the lews.